Joris-van-der-Wel/node-stylerefs/README.md

 GRUNT:
 ------
 This package also exposes a [grunt](http://gruntjs.com/) task.
+To install use:

+    npm install stylerefs --save-dev

 Here is an example Gruntfile:

 ```javascript